NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package.md

 ::: zone pivot="vs"

 It's a simple process to create a NuGet package from a .NET Standard Class Library in Visual Studio on Windows, and then publish it to nuget.org using a CLI tool.

-> [!Note]
-> If you are using Visual Studio for Mac, refer to [this information](/xamarin/cross-platform/app-fundamentals/nuget-multiplatform-libraries/existing-library) on creating a NuGet package, or use the [dotnet CLI tools](create-and-publish-a-package-using-the-dotnet-cli.md).

 ::: zone-end